NahdaaJ/nahdaacodes/README.md

 </div>

 ## 🌸 what's inside (so far):
-- **[GitHub Basics](github-basics.md)** - a beginner-friendly guide to Git and GitHub, covering everything from creating your first repo to making your first commit! 🐈‍⬛
+- **[GitHub Basics](tutorials/github-basics.md)** - a beginner-friendly guide to Git and GitHub, covering everything from creating your first repo to making your first commit! 🐈‍⬛
+- **[Useful Tools and Resources](useful-tools-and-resources.md)** - tools and resources I've found useful throughout my coding journey 🖤

 ## 🐰 why i made this
 for some people, actual readable content is much easier to follow and retain than my video content!